Johnny English (film series)

 Johnny English is a series of spy action comedy films parodying the James Bond secret agent genre.
 It features Rowan Atkinson as the title character, based on the screenplay written by Neal Purvis, Robert Wade and William Davies.
 The series includes three instalments: Johnny English (2003), Johnny English Reborn (2011), and Johnny English Strikes Again (2018).
+A fourth instalment is currently in development.

-The series is infused with comedy similar to Atkinson's Mr. Bean character, and has grossed $479.6 million worldwide, despite generally mixed critical reviews.
+The series has grossed $479.6 million worldwide, despite generally mixed critical reviews.

 Films

 Johnny English (2003)

 Johnny English, an incompetent MI7 office worker, is promoted to top agent and tasked to investigate the theft of the Crown Jewels.

 Johnny English Reborn (2011)

-Five years after a failed mission that cost him his knighthood, Johnny English is brought back to the MI7 to investigate a group of assassins known as Vortex.
+Five years after a failed mission that cost him his knighthood, Johnny English is brought back to MI7 to investigate a group of assassins known as Vortex.

 Johnny English Strikes Again (2018)

-Johnny English is tasked to investigate cyber attacks launched in the United Kingdom.
+After retiring from MI7 and becoming a geography teacher, Johnny English is brought back to investigate cyber attacks launched in the United Kingdom.